How Much Do You Really Know About Cost Recovery Method ?

 In Q3, revenue recognized is $4 million, which matched the remaining cost of $1 million ($10 million – $3 million – $6 million), resulting in a gross profit of $3 million.

 In Q4, no cost of the product was left, and the revenue recognized is $7 million, so gross profit is $7 million.

 The cost recovery method helps business owners save some more money while paying taxes.
-This method is almost similar to the installment system since both consider total revenue and total cost of goods sold.
-However, the installment method considers part of the installment cash collected as income, while the cost recovery method doesn’t find anything as profit until the money received exceeds the cost of production.
+This method is almost similar to the instalment system since both consider total revenue and total cost of goods sold.
+However, the instalment method considers part of the instalment cash collected as income, while the cost recovery method doesn’t find anything as profit until the money received exceeds the cost of production.